ducent/eugen/README.rst

     'declarations': ['.text', 'p', '.and-every-other-declaration],
     'properties': [
       {
-        '_': ['Structure is the same as for the page data', 'except the name property], 'name': 'name-of-the-variable',
+        '_': ['Structure is the same as for the page data', 'except the name property'], 'name': 'name-of-the-variable',
       },
     ],